Alien: Romulus

 Alien: Romulus director Fede Álvarez skillfully exploits this anticipation, using it to manipulate the audience's expectations and deliver a fresh experience.
 The silence in the film's pivotal scenes allows for a slow build-up of tension, creating a sense of unease that is both familiar and new.
 When the expected scares do arrive, they are all the more impactful because they emerge from the stillness.
 The film's ability to keep viewers guessing, even as it adheres to familiar patterns, is a testament to its clever narrative design.

-A new entry in the franchise calls for a new set of characters and Cailee Spaeny as Rain is the standout performance.
-Evoking some parellels with Sigourney Weaver’s portrayal as Ripley.
+A new entry in the franchise calls for a new set of characters and Cailee Spaeny as Rain is the standout performance, evoking many parallels with Sigourney Weaver’s portrayal as Ripley.

 Spaeny delivers a captivating and powerful performance as Rain in Alien: Romulus.
 Her portrayal is both nuanced and compelling, bringing a fresh and intense energy to the beloved franchise.
-Spaeny's ability to convey a wide range of emotions, from vulnerability to fierce determination, makes her character deeply relatable and memorable.
+Spaeny's ability to convey a wide range of emotions, from vulnerability to fierce determination make her character worthy of standing on the shoulders of Ripley.
 She seamlessly blends strength and sensitivity, creating a multi-dimensional heroine who drives the narrative forward with grace and grit.
-Spaeny's Rain is a standout addition to the *Alien* legacy, and her performance elevates the film to new heights.
-A truly stellar job that leaves audiences eagerly anticipating her next role.

 Verdict: